 To investigate whether willingness to participate in a (rare breed) conservation programme was linked to preferences for farm animal species, respondents were asked both livestock species kept and their interest in joining a conservation scheme.
-Pig was the most popular farm animal followed by cattle and sheep (Table 3).
-Breed diversity, as measured by the number of breeds accounting for ≥60% of the species population in our sample, was similar across all farm animals.
-This suggests most farmers have optimised production for one or two breeds that are most productive in Romanian systems.
+Pigs were the most frequently kept farm animal followed by cattle and sheep (Table 3).
+The highest number of breeds reported was for pigs, while buffalo had the least.
+The most popular breed was the Romanian Buffalo, accounting for 83% of the Buffalo population while the least popular breed was the Large White, accounting for 37% of all the pig population.
+This suggests farmers have optimised breed selection for their local production systems – that are marginal and extensive.
 Across the sample, 89% of farmers registered interest in joining a rare breed conservation programme, of which cattle (52%) and sheep (39%) were the most popular species.
 Least popular species were goats (11%); horses (13%) and buffalo (14%).
-Of particular interest is the low preference for conserving rare horse breeds given their popularity in the Romanian farming context.
+Of interest is the low preference for conserving rare horse breeds given their popularity in the Romanian farming context.
+This suggests rare horse breeds may not possess farmer preferences for horse breed characteristics and hence are undersupplied.

-Table 3: Farm animal incidence among farms surveyed alongside number of farmers interested in farming with rare breeds according to species (%)
+Table 3: Farm animal frequency on respondent farms, number of breeds reported, most popular breed and percentage of farmers interested in farming with rare breed